-Any specified hw-id or compatible-id value can also be specified in the INF ControlFlags section to prevent that device from being displayed to the end-user by the Add Hardware Wizard during manual installations.
+Any specified hw-id or compatible-id value can also be specified in the INF ControlFlags section to prevent that device from being displayed to the end-user during manual installations.
 For more information about hw-id and compatible-id values, see Device Identification Strings.

 For each device and driver that is installed by using an INF file, the device installers use the information supplied in the INF Manufacturer section and per-manufacturer Models sections to generate Device Description, Manufacturer Name, Device ID (if the installation is manual), and, possibly, Compatibility List value entries in the registry.